Dipeshtwis/curriculum-html-css/portfolio/sneak_peek.md

 We have provided some solid portfolio templates you can choose from.
 Choose the one you like the most.
 The templates are hosted on Figma - a collaborative UI design tool built in the browser.
 Please watch [this video](https://www.loom.com/embed/167236d17f104fc18298c5c9888354c9) to learn how to navigate the templates on Figma.

 If you still have questions about how to use Figma you can visit and interact with [the Figma community](https://forum.figma.com/).

-Here you will find [the Microverse Student Portfolio Templates](https://www.figma.com/file/l7SqJ3ZfkAKih9sFxvWSR4/Microverse-Student-Project-1?node-id=0%3A1).
+Here you will find [the Microverse student portfolio templates](https://www.figma.com/file/l7SqJ3ZfkAKih9sFxvWSR4/Microverse-Student-Project-1?node-id=0%3A1).

 **You should select one template for your personal portfolio in order to proceed with the next steps.**